BloomTech-Labs/CS10-workout-tracker/ReadMe.md

   - POST
     - `{ title }`
-    - Creates a new Routine for a User, i.e. "Leg Day"
+    - Creates a new Routine for a User, i.e. "Arm Day"

   Request:

   ```
   {
-    "title": "Get Ripped"
+    "title": "Arm Day"
   }
   ```